pro-crafting/WorldFuscator/README.md

 ## Debug Mode
 The debug mode prints information about the fuscation in the console.
 It also allows to save chunks as .mcp files.
+.mcp files contain every information sent by the server about a chunk saved into a file.
+This includes:
+* Blocks & Block State
+* Lighting
+* Tile Entities
+* Biome

 This is enabled either by changing the configuration file, or by wielding the mighty BLAZE_ROD.

 ## Example Configuration